 - 1 endive sliced

-- 1 cup chopped watercress leaves they have a peppery taste-- if you are not a fan of strong peppery flavors, feel free to omit
+- 1 cup chopped watercress leaves (these greens have a peppery taste; if you are not a fan of strong peppery flavors, feel free to substitute additional romaine or endive)

 - 3 carrots peeled and grated

 - 1/2 cup peas, frozen or fresh (if fresh, steam lightly, then chill; if frozen let thaw under cool running water)